Slaitroc/RicciPaoliGrisoni/RASD.md

 16. The system shall display to Companies all the CVs of Matched Students obtained by the Recommendation Process.
 17. The system shall allow Students and Companies to accept a Recommendation.
 18. The system shall allow Companies to accept a Spontaneous Application.
-19. The system shall start a Selection Process only if both the Company and the Student have accepted the Recommendation.
+19. The system shall start an Interview only if both the Company and the Student have accepted the Recommendation.
-20. The system shall start a Selection Process only if the Company has accepted the Spontaneous Application.
+20. The system shall start an Interview only if the Company has accepted the Spontaneous Application.
     <!-- Selection and Interview Management -->
 21. The system shall allow Companies to create Template Interviews.
 22. The system shall allow Companies to submit Template Interviews to Students they have initiated a Selection Process with.